Horse (zodiac): History

 The lunar calendar paved the sequence of the Chinese zodiac animals.
 This calendar can be traced back to the 14th century B.C.
 Myths say that Emperor Huangdi, the first Chinese emperor, in 2637 B.C. invented the Chinese lunar calendar, which follows the cycles of the moon.
 In a folklore story that explains the origins of the cycle, the animals hold a race to determine their order.
 The custom of pairing an animal with a year in a 12-year cycle can be traced back to at least the Han dynasty (201 BC – 220 AD), and there are many legends and folktales surrounding the 12 zodiac animals, which are often depicted in East Asian art and design.
-A group of Chinese figures in our collection shows the zodiac animals with human bodies but animal heads.
+A group of Chinese figures in the Victoria and Albert Museum's collection shows the zodiac animals with human bodies but animal heads.
 This way of portraying them became popular in the Tang dynasty (8th century).

-Other Countries

-The use of animals to mark the years originated in China and spread throughout East and Central Asia.
-Some animals were adapted in line with local species – for example, the central Asian Turkic peoples replaced tiger with leopard, pig with elephant, and rat with camel.
-Vietnam uses a water buffalo instead of an ox, and a cat instead of a rabbit.
-Variations of the zodiac animals remain popular across East Asia and Southeast Asia, as countries such as Japan, South Korea, Vietnam, Cambodia and Thailand all celebrate the Lunar New Year.
-New Year's decorations often feature that year's animal, and the zodiac animals feature abundantly in art and design from these regions.

-Personalities

-Men born in the year of the horse are independent and have a craving for freedom.
-They are easy going and treat everyone sincerely.
-They also often overestimate themselves.
-Even if they know what their faults are, it’s hard for them to change.
-Women born in the Horse year are beautiful and have a refreshing aura.
-Sometimes they are gentle ponies, other times they can become wild stallions.
-Regardless, they are impressive and good at what they do.
-Motivation and help from others are not important.
-As long as they’re doing what they like, they will succeed.
-They can be chatterboxes and have a clear division between like and dislike.
-However, they are usually indecisive.
-Rather than having a clear plan, they leave things to fate.
-People with the horse zodiac loves jobs that are constantly changing.
-Rather than a simple and routine job, Horses are more suitable for technical and effective work.
-Some examples include journalism, sales and translating.
-This makes strong candidates as politicians and critics.